 As their first public step, prior to formal application submission to the City, the development group presented to the citizen advisory Heritage Permit Review Sub-Committee.
 The modifications are primarily to the front of the project, moving balconies forward from the original proposal, and the design is more contemporary.
 The ground level interfacing with the surrounding street continues to incorporate pedestrian friendly design and landscaping, and the first floor interior is similar in concept.

 Read Coleman’s companion Editor Note on why the front facade is important to the new owners, and why Coleman doesn’t see “demolition by neglect” as a concern.

-Discussion at the Sub-Committee focused upon the guarantees for the preservation of the remaining front facade of the former church.
-City Hall, behind closed doors consulting with Ward 2 Councillor Jason Farr, allowed for the demolition of the church by Stanton Renaissance as a “minor alteration” of a heritage structure, leaving the front facade in place with a requirement that any new development incorporate it.
+Discussion at the Sub-Committee focused on the guarantees for the preservation of the remaining front facade of the former church.
+City Hall, behind closed doors consulting with Ward 2 Councillor Jason Farr, allowed for the demolition of the church by Stanton Renaissance as a “minor alteration” of a heritage structure, leaving the front facade in place with a requirement that any new development incorporates it.

 The development group told the Sub-Committee that a full assessment of the current condition of the remaining structure is underway by a structural engineer.
 While there is nothing to indicate structural problems, the Sub-Committee asked questions about scenarios regarding potential structural issues.

 Hamilton’s Director of Planning and Chief Planner Steve Robichaud, responding to questions from Sub-Committee members that could not be answered until the current condition is known, stated that the City’s planning staff will require the developer to incorporate the facade into the new tower as per the terms of the minor alternation heritage permit.